 Would you like to increase your sales and expand your base of potential customers?
-You can do that with a digital magazine that users can interact with and read at their leisure from the device of their choosing like the free calameo alternative Yumpu.
+You can do that with a digital magazine that users can interact with and read at their leisure from the device of their choosing like the free Calameo alternative Yumpu.

-To be honest, page flipping flipbooks and digital publications in general weren’t even on my radar 18 months ago.
+To be honest, page flipping flipbooks and digital publications, in general, weren’t even on my radar 18 months ago.

-I had been publishing my catalogues the old-fashioned way for years.
+I had been publishing my catalogs the old-fashioned way for years.
 Then, my current publisher offered me a no-cost period during which it would publish my materials as digital page flip flipbooks as well.

 The results were phenomenal!

-I was generating leads and sales at a higher rate, and I had long-time customers asking me if these magazines would be available from here on out.
+I was generating leads and sales at a higher rate, and I had long-time customers asking me if these digital magazines would be available from here on out.